goschtl/zope/hurry.custom/trunk/src/hurry/custom/README.txt

 takes the input data (in whatever format is native to the template language).
 The ``ITemplate`` interface defines such an object::

-  >>> from hurry.custom.interfaces import ITemplate, BrokenTemplate
+  >>> from hurry.custom.interfaces import ITemplate, CompileError, RenderError

 For the purposes of demonstrating the functionality in this package, we supply a very simplistic push-only templating language, based on